Eivel/celeritas/README.md

 ## How it works

 The bot uses MTProto API ([Telethon](https://github.com/LonamiWebs/Telethon)) to invite users to groups.
 Standard bots created with BotFather don't have an option to invite users to group chats for safety reasons.
+As of the latest update the project targets Telethon 1.34.x, which restores compatibility with new 64-bit Telegram user IDs.

 The bot created with BotFather is responsible for kicking users from group chats.

 ## Requirements

+- Python 3.10+ runtime (local or via provided Docker images).
 - Telegram account with generated ID and Hash ([setup details](https://core.telegram.org/api/obtaining_api_id)).
+- Telegram Bot Token (generated through BotFather).

 I strongly recommend you buy a second phone card and set up a new Telegram account dedicated to this bot.
 Telegram has some spam prevention systems that may flag your automated account as a spambot and ban it permanently.
 When you write to support, they lift the ban, but it may take days or even weeks.

-- Telegram Bot Token (generated through BotFather).

 ## Configuration